Not currently accepting new clients.

 BSc.
 (OT), OT Reg.
 (ON)

-In addition to my master’s degree in counselling I am a registered occupational therapist (OT)* and have worked in mental health and counselling for over eighteen years, largely on community mental health teams.
+In addition to my master’s degree in counselling I am a registered occupational therapist (OT)* and have worked in mental health and counselling for over eighteen years.
 OT as a profession had its beginnings in mental health and has strong roots in meaning making and spirituality.
 OTs believe in humans’ inherent need to act, to participate in valued roles (anything from worker to parent to partner etc.), and to be engaged in meaningful activity (be it work, hobbies, spiritual practices, self care, etc.).
-As an OT practicing counselling and psychotherapy I strive to enable this participation that is so essential to mental well-being.
+As an OT practicing counselling and psychotherapy I strive to enable this participation that is so essential to well-being.

 *Like registered social workers and registered psychotherapists, occupational therapists are licensed to practice psychotherapy in Ontario.
 To find out if your benefits cover counselling with me, ask your benefits provider specifically about coverage for occupational therapy.
 Although many OTs work in mental health rather than physical rehabilitation, coverage for OT is often listed in the rehabilitation section of your benefits package, alongside physiotherapy, osteopathy etc.